 - correct_lag By default, in the meta-merging GUI, when two templates are merged, the spike times of the one removed are simply added to the one kept, without modification.
 However, it is more accurate to shift those spike, in times, by the temporal shift that may exist between those two templates.
 This will lead to a better visualization in phy, with more aligned spikes - auto_mode If your recording is stationary, you can try to perform a fully automated merging.
-By setting a value between 0 and 1, you control the level of merging performed by the software.
-Values such as 1e-05 should be a good start, but see see Automatic Merging for more details.
+By setting a positive value, you control the level of merging performed by the software.
+Values such as 1 should be a good start, but see see Automatic Merging for more details.